hrzsea/Beijing-Tianjin-Hebei-Topology-Seminar/index.md

 # 讨论班中提出的若干问题 （Selected questions raised in seminars）
 -	Duan: Chang complexes vs manifolds:
 Is it possible to attach a top cell to a Chang complex to get a Poincare complex?
 In other words, which Chang complexes are almost Poincare complex?
 How about fake $\mathbb{C}P^3$?
-Su also pointed out that a Poincare complex can be realized as a manifold when the dimension is not divisible by $4$.